amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Domain
 ======

-The `"Domain`" parameter list contains a simple high-level description of the domain in terms of the spatial dimension and domain extents.
+The `"Domain`" parameter list contains the spatial dimension.

 Example: